 • Description of facilities and equipment (Exhibit)

-• Current catalog (Exhibit) (See Catalog Guidelines )
+• Current catalog (Exhibit) (See Download this pdf file.
+Catalog Guidelines )

 • Organizational Chart (Exhibit)